Coverack to St Keverne circular walk

 The first record of Trevalsoe is from 1284.
 It is thought to date from early mediaeval times (aka The Dark Ages) before the Norman Conquest.

-36. Bear left onto the path and follow it ahead over a footbridge.
+36. Bear left onto the small path and follow this.
 When you reach a stone stile, it can be bypassed using the path to the right, and again for the next stone stile.
 Continue on the path to reach a yard in front of a house.

 Sycamores like moist soil and the young trees need a lot of water (equivalent to an inch of rain per week) to get established.
 For this reason, sycamores are very often found along streams or in low-lying meadows that collect water.
 Once their roots grow deep enough, the mature trees can withstand drought by tapping into underground moisture.